 Cellulose insulation works in the short term, but blown insulation lasts forever!
 Over time, cellulose insulation flattens, leaving you with an ineffective, thin layer of shredded paper as insulation.
 Meanwhile, blown insulation is made of fiberglass, which stays thick and fluffy.
 You’ll have to replace/add to cellulose insulation, but you’ll never have to replace or add to blown insulation!

-A lot of the time, when someone wants to put in their own insulation, they buy roll insulation, otherwise called insulation batts.
-It’s made out of fiberglass, which is a great way to trap heat or cooled air in your home!
-However, installing insulation batts has a couple downsides:
+A lot of the time, when someone wants to put in their own insulation, they buy roll insulation, also called insulation batts.
+It’s made out of fiberglass, which is a great way to trap heat or cool air in your home!
+However, installing insulation batts can have a couple of downsides:

 We use roll insulation when we’re insulating floors from a crawlspace because it’s the best option to fit in a crawlspace.
 However, this isn’t the best attic insulation type.